Oxford-Dynamics-Repository/gladiator-visualization/README.md

 5. Run the `/query` endpoint, which takes 2 timestamps as the boundries of a timeframe and returns the results in that timeframe as a pandas DataFrame.
 The body params are:
     - `start_time: <ex: "2024-05-08T00:00:00Z">`
     - `stop_time: <ex: "2024-05-08T00:00:00Z">`
+    - `token: <token collected in step 2>`
 6. Run the `/monitor` endpoint, which checks if any of the initial airplanes are missing, and return a set of the missing planes.
-Request body is empty.
+Request body is:
+    - `token: <token collected in step 2>`